icedragon668/Restart/README.md

     I think I've got most of this down.
 But tying to get a better understanding of HOW count works
+    I THINK count(*) is based on Group By
+    No groups counts everything
+    Group By defines different "rows", then counts them
 #### ToDo: SQL - HAVING, AS, DESC, count(*) AS Count